alexanderames/offerFeature/platform_dev/README.md

 ruby anagram_test.rb -- -h
 ```

 You are welcome to add additional test cases if that helps with your development process.
+The [benchmark-bigo](https://github.com/davy/benchmark-bigo) gem is helpful if you wish to do performance testing on your implementation.

 ## API Client